PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 - Gitlab branching is more complex than Github branching.
 - Git history is harder to reason with due to merges across multiple environments.

+## Conclusion

+Branching allows teams of developers to easily collaborate inside of one central code base.Choosing the right branching strategy is key to ensure a good cadence of releasing code to production safely.
+Knowing and understanding the various branching strategies is key to making this decision.